tamucc-comp-bio/how_to/howto_organize_data.md

 │   └── tests/
 └── config/
 ```
 Figure 4.
 More complex directory structure with 2 levels of nesting for more complex projects.
-Generally students should use Fig 3 as the model.
+Generally students should use Fig 3 as the model and only add an additional level of nesting if necessary to organize large numbers of files.

 1. Data

-    raw_data/: Contains unprocessed raw data files.
+    `data/raw/`: Contains unprocessed raw data files.

-    processed_data/: Contains data that has been cleaned and processed.
+    `data/processed/`: Contains data that has been cleaned and processed.

 3. Scripts